AlxV07/BBQScoutingPass/docs/Configuration.md

 "10" - If checked the output of the element will contain a "1".
 If not checked it will contain a "0".<br>
 "TF" - If checked the output of the element will contain a "T".
 If not checked it will contain a "F".<br>

-### google-sheets-enable
-To enable the Google Sheets interface, set this field to "true".
-Default is "false".

-If you enable Google Sheets you'll want to also specify "gsCol" attributes on all the fields to allow more descriptive names of the columns in Google Sheets.
-See the [GoogleSheets.md](GoogleSheets Docs) for more info.

-<p align="right">(<a href="#top">back to top</a>)</p>
 <div id="game-sections"></div>

 ## Game Sections